mbsa-tud/tsad_platform/README.md

             compTime = NaN;
     ```

-#### Add classic machine learning or statistical anomaly detection algorithms
+#### Add other models

-The process for adding these algorithms will only be explained for classic machine learning models, as it is the same for statistical models.
-Only the files differ which need to be modified.
-What file to use for what type of algorithm will be mentioned.
+The process for adding models other than deep-learning models is as follows:

 1. **Add the training function call**: This step is only required if your model requires prior training (if so, you **MUST** set the `requiresPriorTraining` field within the `modelOptions` struct to **true**, otherwise your model will never be trained).
- Go to the folder `tsad_platform > src > models_and_training > classic_machine_learning` and open the file `trainCML.m` (`trainS.m` within the `statistical` folder for statistical models).
+ Go to the folder `tsad_platform > src > models_and_training > other` and open the file `train_Other.m`.
 To train your model, add your model name to the main *switch* statement, then call your training function and save the trained model in the `Mdl` variable:

     ```matlab
     switch modelOptions.name